Frequently Asked Questions

 Can the AI create entire game systems?

 Yes.
-You can describe what you want in natural language and Agent mode will write the scripts, create scene nodes or GameObjects, attach components, configure properties, and save the scene, all in one response.
+You can describe what you want in natural language and Code mode will write the scripts, create scene nodes or GameObjects, attach components, configure properties, and save the scene, all in one response.

 Does EngineForge support C# and GDScript?